walmartlabs/thorax/README.md

 ## TEMPLATES

-### Templating in a Thorax App: Handlebars

-Templating is the process by which data recieved from the server makes it onto the screen for users to see.
+In templating, data recieved by the client from the server makes it into the DOM.
 While Backbone uses Underscore's built in templates, Thorax uses [Handlebars](http://handlebarsjs.com/).
 The client makes a request to a url (Backbone uses `$.ajax()`) and (should) receive JSON in the response.
-This JSON populates a model, which is associated with a view (because `model` or `collection` is specified on the view).
+This JSON populates a model, which is associated with a view (because `model` or `collection` is specified on the view instance).
 The view is in turn associated with a template.
 The beautiful part is that Thorax gives you access to model properties inside of your template automatically:

     Hello {{name}}!
     Your trial will expire in {{daysLeft}} days.

 ...where `{{name}}` and `{{daysLeft}}` is a property of a `model` that is associated with the template's `view`.

-Besides this base templating functionality, custom Handlebars templates allow you to seamlessly embed views inside of one another (`{{view}}`) or allow you to trigger a method or event on the corresponding view when clicked (`{{#button}}`).
+Additionally, custom Handlebars templates allow you to seamlessly embed views inside of one another with `{{view}}`, trigger a method or event on the corresponding view when a button is clicked with `{{#button}}`, render a collection with `{{#collection}}` and trigger a REST route when a link is clicked on with `{{link}}`.

-why handlebars and other options like underscore templates that were not chosen.
-Role of templating in JS one page apps.
-Diagram.
-Remember... templates, application.handlebars... also, model attribute access inside of templates, and inside of the collection helper listed below.
-Awesome selling point!

 ### view *{{view name [options]}}*

+NARRATIVE: Embed one view in another.
+If you don't put the argument `{{view fooArgument}}` in quotes, Thorax will look for an instance of this view on the view responsible for the current template's view.
+If you do put `{{view "fooArgument"}}` in quotes, Thorax will look for a class with name `fooArgument` and instantiate it.

-Embed one view in another.
-The first argument may be the name of a new view to initialize or a reference to a view that has already been initialized.
+API: The first argument may be the name of a new view to initialize or a reference to a view that has already been initialized.

     {{view "path/to/view" key="value"}}
     {{view viewInstance}}